Otaiki1/Celo-101/README.md

 - The `owner` variable stores the address of the contract deployer.
 It is marked as payable so that funds can be withdrawn to this address later.

-- The `notes` array holds all the notes received from coffee purchases.
+- The `notes` array holds all the notes received from drink purchases.

 - The constructor function is executed when the contract is deployed.
 It initializes the owner variable with the address of the deployer.

 - The `getNotes` function is a public view function that returns an array of all the stored notes.

-- The `buyDrink` function allows users to buy a coffee for the contract owner by sending ETH as a tip and leaving a memo.
+- The `buyDrink` function allows users to buy a drink for the contract owner by sending the amount for the drink and leaving a note.
 It requires the sent value to be greater than 0 ETH.
 The function adds the note to the notes array and emits a NewNote event with the note details.

 - The `withdrawFunds` function allows the owner to withdraw the entire balance stored in the contract.
 It ensures that only the owner can call this function and transfers the contract's balance to the owner's address.

 This contract enables users to buy a drink for the contract owner, leaving a memo along with their purchase.
-The owner can later withdraw the accumulated tips.
+The owner can later withdraw the accumulated funds.

 Armed with this smart contract code, we can now write a script to test our logic!